MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_common_config.md

 PCI_ENABLE_FAST_BACK_TO_BACK

-#### - DeviceID

-Identifies the particular device.
-This value is assigned by the manufacturer.

-#### - HeaderType

-The system ORs the value of this member with PCI_MULTIFUNCTION, if appropriate to the device.
-The value of this member indicates the PCI_HEADER_TYPE_0 layout that follows.

-#### - LatencyTimer

-Contains the value of the latency timer in units of PCI bus clocks.
-This member is relevant only for PCI bus-master devices.
-The system determines this value during the boot process.

-#### - ProgIf

-Identifies the register-level programming interface, if any, for the device, according to the PCI classification scheme.

-#### - RevisionID

-Specifies the revision level of the device described by the <b>DeviceID</b> member.
-This value is assigned by the manufacturer.

 #### - Status

 Accesses the PCI device's status register.
 The functionality of this register is device-dependent.
 Possible system-defined bit encodings for this member include: